-Table - VI
+Table - VI Market Size and Shares

-Source: the Applicant and Customs External sales + Internal consumption

-Note: To maintain confidentiality actual figures has been indexed w.r.t. the figure of total market of the period Jan-Mar 2022 by taking it equal to 100.
+Source: the Applicant and PRAL External sales + Internal consumption Note: In order to maintain confidentiality actual figures has been indexed w.r.t.. the figure of total market of the period Jan-Dec 2022.

-30.6.2 The above table shows that during the POI domestic industry's installed capacity was enough to cater about 70 percent of the domestic demand whereas it was able to produce and sell about 28 percent of domestic demand in its first year of operation and about 44 percent of domestic demand during January to September 2023.
+27.6.2 The above table shows that during the POI domestic industry's installed capacity was enough to cater about 70 percent of the domestic demand whereas it was able to produce and sell about 28 percent of domestic demand in its first year of operation and about 44 percent of domestic demand during January to September 2023.
 Further, as stated earlier (paragraph 9.2 supra) the Applicant has planned to complete its plant in three phases.
 Phase - I was completed with an installed production capacity of 310,000 Kgs per annum and is in operation since January 2022.
-Phase - II is completed in March 2023 which enabled the Applicant to expand its product range to produce solid brush filaments and Phase-III will be completed in second half of 2024.
+Phase - II is completed in March 2023 which enabled the Applicant to expand its product range to produce solid brush filament and Phase-III will be completed in June/July 2024.
 After completion of Phase-III the installed production capacity of the Applicant will be increased to 665,000 Kgs per annum, which is considerably more than the total domestic demand.